6.395kg fish leads first day of 90 Mile Beach Snapper Classic

-Kurt Lunjevich, from Whakapara, with his nephew Luca Philips, from Rotorua, with fish caught at the 90 Mile Beach Snapper Bonanza on the first day of fishing on Tuesday.
-Kurt caught the fish Luca is holding, while the one he has was caught by Nadine Boynton
+Kurt Lunjevich, from Whakapara, and his nephew Luca Philips, from Rotorua, with fish caught at the 90 Mile Beach Snapper Bonanza on the first day of fishing on Tuesday.
+Kurt caught the fish Luca is holding, while the one he has was caught by Nadine Boynton.

 The bonanza, one of the Far North’s biggest events, started on Tuesday and runs to Saturday, with more than $200,000 of prizes on offer.